-Here are some easy options you can keep your watershed healthy.
+Here are some easy options you can keep your watershed healthy this fall.

 Clean up pet waste

 Pet waste quickly winds up in lakes and streams, carried untreated through storm sewer pipes.
 Yuck!

 - Keep up with yard cleaning, especially when warm weather is in the forecast.